BEAKH/RadISpeC/README.md

+# NOT RELEASED YET.
+Article is being reviewed internally

 # If the program is used, please cite the article: "Experimental and theoretical evaluation of spectral radiative transfer in high-pressure flames" by Westly et. al. from 2018